sickozell/SickoCV/README.md

 **On Run**
 - "Beat Reset" resets metronome when the Run Button is switched on.
-- "Reset Pulse" send a reset pulse on Reset output when the Run Button is switched on.
+- "Reset Pulse" sends a reset pulse on Reset output when the Run Button is switched on.

 **On Stop**
 This submenu is the same as the previous one but when the Run Button is switched off.